Brown Paper

 Landmark in Chennai once owned my heart, but we parted ways when it re-engineered itself into a Claire’s Accesories, with books.
 Please don’t change, Premier!

-18 Responses to “Premier Book Shop, Bangalore, India.”
+21 thoughts on “Premier Book Shop, Bangalore, India.

 -RED